-Berea College currently manages 8,000 acres of forest land and offers both classes and outreach programs related to forestry.
-Education and demonstration serves as the structure for the management goals of wood, water, wildlife, and recreation.
+Berea College currently manages 8,000 acres of forest land.
+The college offers both classes and outreach programs related to forestry.
+Education and demonstration serves as the structure for the management goals of:

 The forestry effort began at the dawn of the American conservation movement.
-Berea College, a small private college with egalitarian ideals, provides a unique setting and continues to offer low cost education to capable students with limited financial resources.
+Berea College is a small private college with egalitarian ideals.
+It provides a unique setting and continues to offer low cost education to capable students with limited financial resources.
 There is still a commitment to the Southern Appalachian Region.